A unary operation acts on a

 single bit | XOR all bits of a (1 if “odd

-parity” in a ) |
+parity” in a) |

 The file src/testbench.v

 runs some examples of these operations.
-Run make
+Run make to simulate the cases.
+The first

 line looks like this: